OctopusDeploy/blog/blog/2020-09/k8s-rbac-roles-and-bindings/index.md

 ## Scenario 3: ClusterRole and RoleBinding

 As we noted earlier, cluster roles do not belong to a namespace.
-This means the role itself does not scope permission to a single namespace.
+This means the cluster role does not scope permission to a single namespace.

 However, when a cluster role is linked to a service account via a role binding, the cluster role permissions only apply to the namespace in which the role binding has been created.